WE’VE GOT YOUR BACK AS WE GO BACK TO BUSINESS

 Over the past few months, the Brookfield Properties team has been working tirelessly to ensure our buildings remained open and operating in compliance with public health and government guidance during the COVID-19 pandemic.

-We have all experienced a disruption to social norms and everyday routines, however we are working to flatten the COVID-19 curve.
-Brookfield Properties continues to act in accordance with our Pandemic Influenza Response Plan.
-Additionally, we have developed and deployed a plan to assist in your Return to Work.
+While we have all experienced a disruption to social norms and everyday routines, we are starting to see positive signs emerge in flattening the COVID-19 curve.
+In anticipation of government and public health authorities reducing restrictions, we have developed and deployed a Brookfield Properties plan to assist in your Return to Work.

-Throughout our Return to Work plan we have placed emphasis on physical distancing and good hygiene, in line with guidance issued by the Centers for Disease Control and Prevention and the World Health Organization.
+Throughout our Return to Work plan we have placed emphasis on physical distancing and good hygiene, in line with guidance issued by the Centers for Disease Control and Prevention (CDC), the World Health Organization (WHO), and the Public Health Agency of Canada (PHAC).

 We appreciate the level of effort involved in ushering teams back to work, establishing new routines, and in many cases new ways to work.
 Our team is looking forward to welcoming you back, helping facilitate a seamless re-entry for you, and ensuring your employees feel every precaution possible has been taken to continue to minimize the spread of COVID-19.